Longtime Parti Quebecois members Cloutier, Léger won’t seek re-election

 Two prominent Parti Quebecois members of the national assembly announced Tuesday they will not run in this year's provincial election amid reports several of their colleagues are also leaving the political scene.

-Longtime politicians Alexandre Cloutier and Nicole Léger said they will serve the rest of their mandates but won't be candidates for the Oct.
+Longtime politicians Alexandre Cloutier and Nicole Leger said they will serve the rest of their mandates but won't be candidates for the Oct.
 1 election.

 Cloutier, 40, who sought the PQ leadership twice in recent years, said he is not excluding a return to politics in the future but that his enthusiasm has faded recently.